PaddlePaddle/Paddle-Lite/README.md

 # Paddle-Mobile

-This folder is used to develop the next version.
+This project is used to develop the next version deep learning freamwork for mobile device.

-# Mobile-Deep-Learning
+## Old Version of Mobile-Deep-Learning
 The old version of MDL was I moved to here [Mobile-Deep-Learning](https://github.com/allonli/mobile-deep-learning)